 The canary creeper plant is one pretty vine and a cousin of nasturtium.
 It has deeply lobed leaves a minty shade of green, and brilliant yellow flowers.
 The canary creeper flowers grow two big petals above and three smaller ones below.
 The upper petals look like the wings of tiny yellow birds, giving the plant its common name.
 The lower petals are spurred.

 The canary creeper flowers make their appearance in spring and continue to bloom and expand all summer long as long as the plant gets adequate water.
-Canary creeper vine works equally well shooting up a trellis or covering a slope.
+Canary creeper vines works equally well shooting up a trellis or covering a slope.

 Growing Canary Creeper

 Learning how to grow canary creeper vines is easy.
 You can plant the seeds in almost any well-draining soil.
-In fact, you’ll do better growing canary creeper in poor, dry soils than rich, fertile area.
+In fact, you’ll do better growing canary creeper in poor, dry soils than rich, fertile areas.

 If you are in a hurry, you can plant the seeds in containers indoors.
 Start four to six weeks before the last frost.
 After all danger of frost is passed, you can plant the seeds directly in the garden beds.